Skip to main content

 Riders are taking potentially dangerous risks when using an electric scooter.
 Since these devices can travel up to 15 mph, an accident while riding one could result in serious injury or even death.
 Here are some common hazards that riders face when riding an electric scooter:

-• The scooters are small.
+- The scooters are small

-Unlike cars, these scooters do not have any airbags, seat belts, or a surrounding body that could help to protect them upon impact if struck by another vehicle whether it be a car, motorcycle, bike, pedestrian, or other scooters on the road.
+Unlike cars, these scooters do not have any airbags, seat belts, or a surrounding body that could help to protect them upon impact if struck by another vehicle whether it be a car, motorcycle, bike, pedestrian, or other scooters on the road. - The panic stop

-Because these scooters can travel quite fast, if the rider breaks hard enough the rider may be thrown from the scooter, most likely resulting in injury.
+These scooters can travel quite fast.
+If the rider breaks hard enough the rider may be thrown from the scooter, most likely resulting in injury. - The question of where to ride them

-The scooters are meant to be ridden in the bike lanes of the road, or side of the road in unmarked areas, however, due to the scooter’s lack of visibility most riders feel safer riding on the sidewalks.
-(It is prohibited to ride the scooters on the sidewalks in the city of Milwaukee.)
-This puts pedestrians at risk of getting hit and causing a collision.
+Riders should use the scooters in the bike lanes of the road or on the side of the road in unmarked areas.
+However, due to the scooter’s lack of visibility, most riders feel safer riding on the sidewalks.
+Riding the scooters on the sidewalks is prohibited in Milwaukee.
+This puts pedestrians at risk of getting hit and causing a collision. - Anyone is qualified to ride them

 As long as you meet the age and license requirements for that given scooter brand, (see rules for riding e-scooters above) you are qualified to ride the electric scooter.
 This results in a lot of inexperienced riders on the road.
-This can mean operating under the influence, not following the traffic rules, or simply being reckless due to lack of knowledge on how these scooters work.
+This can mean operating under the influence, not following the traffic rules, or simply being reckless due to lack of knowledge on how these scooters work. - Vandalized scooters.

 Because the scooters are open to the public, anyone could tamper with them, causing them to be unsafe to ride.
 This could include impaired steering, cut brake lines, or broken wheels.